Knights of Revelry Mardi Gras Parade

 Like the Order of Myths, the Knights of Revelry has an emblem float that harkens back to the beginning, and it, too, includes a member playing the role of Folly, who swings a mace made of inflated cow (not pig, like OOM) bladders.

 There's a distinct difference between the bladder balloons swung by the two groups: OOM's are painted gold; KOR's are painted silver.

 And as anyone who has seen it can tell you, Folly vigorously beats the side of that champagne glass with his cow bladders.
-The loud wallops, which can be heard above the din of the crowd, are meant to chase away evil.
+The loud wallops, heard above the crowd's din, are meant to chase away evil.